Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Styles of Filaments

-Twisted – Twisted filaments are created by taking crimped or straight filaments and twisting several of them in a batch type style.
+• Twisted – Twisted filaments are created by taking crimped or straight filaments and twisting several of them in a batch.
 The multiple diameters twisted together increase the diameter of the individual filaments, which gives them the ability to clean larger areas.

-Round Crimp – Round crimped filaments have a wave appearance that is denser and offers greater brush action.
+• Round Crimp – Round crimped filaments have a dense wave appearance that offers stronger brush action.
 The nature of the crimp is determined by the amplitude, depth of crimp, frequency, and crimps per inch.

-Rectangular – Rectangular style filaments are capable of applying far more abrasion because of their solid line contact with a surface that offers excellent performance for heavy duty applications.
+• Rectangular – Rectangular style filaments are capable of applying far more abrasion because of their solid line contact with a surface.
+They offer excellent performance for heavy-duty applications.

 Wire Brush Filament Holders

-Wheel - Wheel brushes, or spiral brushes, are a circular shape with either a solid center or an open center.
-The filaments for the brush are attached to the circumference of the circle and are normally secured by pressure applied to the sides of the metal holding core to ensure a secure tight fit.
-Wheel brushes with a solid center may have a shaft attached to allow them to be connected to a power tool.
-Ones with an open center are designed to be slipped on to a grinder.
-The filaments can be long or short with shorter filaments able to apply more aggressive abrasive force.
+Wheel brushes, sometimes called spiral brushes, are characterized by their circular shape and can have either a solid or open center.
+The filaments are affixed around the circle's edge and are typically secured by compressing the sides of the metal core to ensure a tight fit.
+Solid center wheel brushes may include a shaft for attachment to power tools, while those with an open center are designed to fit onto grinders.
+The length of the filaments varies, with shorter ones providing a more aggressive, abrasive action.

 Uses for Wire Brushes